coderefinery/presentations/2023-rsecon.md

 Samantha Wittke, CSC - IT Center for Science, Finland

-Radovan Bast, UiT - The Arcic University of Norway
+Radovan Bast, UiT - The Arctic University of Norway

 ### RSECon 2023, Swansea